-GIS101 - Cartographic Principles and Visualization
+GIS101 - Cartographic Principles and Visualization 3 Credits

-The course focuses on a Cartography and mapmaking principles.
+The course focuses on a Cartography and map-making principles.
 It covers topics of cartographic projections, scale, rules of map design and visualization of the data.
 The purpose of this course is also to learn the concepts, principles, and techniques related to maps and map making.
-Students are expected to develop knowledge and expertise in map types, data selection, compilation, display, design, mapping tools & production techniques, and communication.
+Students are expected to develop knowledge and expertise in map types, data selection, compilation, display, design, mapping tools

+& production techniques, and communication.

-GIS201 - Principles of Geography and Digital Cartography
+GIS201 - Principles of Geography and Digital Cartography 3 Credits

-Introduction to the distribution of people, activities and environments around the world; geographic patterns and the interaction of humans with their surroundings emphasized.
+Introduction to the distribution of people, activities and environments around the world; geographic patterns and the of interaction humans with their surroundings are emphasized.
 Focuses upon significant problems within each of the regions, and examines the geographical background of those problems.
 The purpose of this course is also to learn the concepts, principles, and techniques related to maps and map making.
-Students are expected to develop knowledge and expertise in map types, data selection, compilation, display, design, mapping tools & production techniques, and communication.
+Students are expected to develop knowledge and expertise in map types, data selection, compilation, display, design. mapping tools & production techniques, and communication.